-This panel examined How can the Council's Tackling Poverty Strategy be improved?This topic was chosen because Tackling Poverty is one of the Council's top five priorities - a Peer Review of Swansea Council conducted by the Welsh Local Government Association in 2014 recommended that scrutiny should focus more on these priorities.
+This panel examined How can the Council's Tackling Poverty Strategy be improved.
+This was chosen because Tackling Poverty is one of the Council's top five priorities (as highlighted in Swansea's Corporate Plan) a Peer Review of Swansea Council conducted by the Welsh Local Government Association in 2014 recommended that scrutiny should focus more on these priorities.
 It is also an issue that many scrutiny councillors feel passionately about, not least because they see the effects of poverty day to day in their communities.
 Specifically, the inquiry aimed to contribute to this vital debate by providing:

-- Evidenced proposals that will lead to the strategy being more effective

-- The views of people experiencing poverty

-- The views of key stakeholders

-- Consideration of the conclusions and recommendations from national reports and an assessment of the implications for Swansea - Identification of good practice/research elsewhere and learning for Swansea - Increased councillor understanding about the Tackling Poverty Strategy - Greater public awareness of the work of the Tackling Poverty Strategy
+- Evidenced proposals that will lead to the strategy being more effective - The views of people experiencing poverty - The views of key stakeholders - Consideration of the conclusions and recommendations from national reports and an assessment of the implications for Swansea - Identification of good practice/research elsewhere and learning for Swansea - Increased councillor understanding about the Tackling Poverty Strategy - Greater public awareness of the work of the Tackling Poverty Strategy

-Many of the Scrutiny Panel's emerging ideas are in line with what is being planned, and are reflected in this strategy.
+The Report of the tackling poverty scrutiny panel was published in March 2017.
+Many of the Scrutiny Panel's ideas highlighted are in line with planned activities, and reflected in this strategy.

-Ideas emerging from the scrutiny process
+Ideas from the scrutiny process